 From developed, spa resorts to free, primitive, undeveloped pools, Colorado has a range of natural hot springs.
 You can find them on the southern Front Range or all throughout the mountains.
-Mostly all resorts are open year round, and some of the primitive soaks as well.
+Mostly all resorts are open year-round, and some of the primitive soak as well.

 Private Hot Springs in Colorado